efJerryYang/efJerryYang/README.md

 * Ha, a surprise, right?

 ## Who I am?
-* My name is Jerry Yang, direct transliteration of my Chinese name. _ef_ is short for Eternal flames, inspired by Rowling's harry potter series: the goblet of fire (the 4th one).
+* My name is Jerry Yang, a direct transliteration of my Chinese name. _ef_ is short for Eternal Flames, inspired by Rowling's harry potter series: the goblet of fire (the 4th one, but the exact name of that fire is _the Secret Fire_ or _the Flame Imperishable_, see [here](https://en.wikipedia.org/?title=Flame_Imperishable&redirect=no).
 * A student currently studying computer science in HITSZ in China.
 * Hmmm, started to watch an anime recently, vivy, a quite interesting story about AI to destroy AIs.
 (Actually, my second watched anime, the previous one is Pokemon.

 <!--
 **efJerryYang/efJerryYang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.